On-demand alcohol delivery startup Saucey raises $5.4 million more

 Some CEOs might find the landscape daunting.
 In a chat with TechCrunch yesterday, Saucey CEO Chris Vaughn didn’t seem deterred by his company’s many challengers, partly because the market opportunity these companies are chasing is humongous, and partly because he thinks Saucey can become the favorite of regulators in the states where it operates.

-We chatted with Vaughn yesterday about what the company.
+We chatted with Vaughn yesterday about the company.
 Our conversation has been edited for length.

 TC: You were working for a series of startups in L.A.; what motivated you to leave and start Saucey?